Use this sample truck accident demand letter with helpful hints as a guide when writing your own demand for compensation to the insurance company.

-As I approached the intersection of Claremont Avenue and Endicott Street, the traffic signal facing me turned yellow.
-I immediately decelerated and stopped as the signal turned red.
-Moments later I was violently jolted in my seat as I heard a horrific thud behind me.
-Fortunately, I was wearing my seat belt.
-The force of the collision from behind caused my head and neck to slam into the back of my seat and head rest.
+As I approached the intersection of Claremont Avenue and Endicott Street, the traffic signal turned yellow.
+I began to brake and stopped as the signal turned red.
+Moments later, I was violently jolted in my seat as I heard a horrific bang behind me.
+Your insured slammed into me so hard with his big, heavy truck that my smaller sedan was forced forward.

 INJURIES AND TREATMENT

 By the time I got home, my neck and shoulders were becoming stiff and painful, and I had a terrible headache.
 My wife, Sadie, drove me to the Urgent Care Center in Gilbert, New Hampshire.
 I was seen by Dr. Avery, who examined me and ordered X-rays of my head and neck.

 As you can see in the enclosed doctor’s notes, Dr. Avery determined that I had suffered a cervical hyperflexion injury to the anterior longitudinal ligaments in my neck.

 Dr. Avery said I would need to wear a cervical collar for two weeks, and then undergo physical therapy for an additional two weeks.
 He also prescribed Vicodin 10mg #30 as needed for the pain, and the muscle relaxer Flexeril 5mg #30 twice a day.

 After I explained I was a forklift operator, Dr. Avery ordered me to stay off work for the duration of my treatment to avoid aggravating the injury to my neck.

 Because of the restrictions from my doctor, I couldn’t drive my car or help around the house.
 I couldn’t play sports with my kids or walk the dog.
 I felt useless and depressed.